Average Retirement Income 2021: How Do You Compare?

 Annuities can also be a part of a Lockbox Strategy, a retirement income methodology developed by Nobel Laureate William Sharpe.

 Healthy Real Estate Market

 You might not immediately think of your home as having an impact on your retirement income.
 However, your home is most likely your most valuable financial asset and there are various ways to turn your equity into retirement income.

 That is why it comes as bad news that home prices may be plateauing.

-Retirement Income 2020 is Only Part of the Equation
+Retirement Income for 2021 is Only Part of the Equation

-Knowing about average retirement income 2020 is interesting and one way to benchmark your financial health.
+Knowing about average retirement income for 2021 is interesting and one way to benchmark your financial health.

 However, knowing your own projected retirement income from now throughout retirement and also calculating your future spending is the key to a secure retirement.